 MongoDB is one of the newest competitors in the field of Data Storage.
 Still, it has become very popular with its document-oriented NoSQL Features, Map Reduce calculation capability, and distributed key-value store.
 It has got the title of “Database Management System of the Year” by DB-Engine.
 It is one of the necessary languages full stack developers need to work with.
+MongoDB customers have rapidly increased in the past few years.
+Currently, more than 31,000 companies are using MongoDB to build scalable applications and accelerate digital innovation.
+Leading companies like Forbes, Toyota, Flobiz, Marcello, and others are MongoDB customers.
 The versatile knowledge make full-stack developer salary sky high in India.
 These days many companies are looking for certified MongoDB professionals to make use of MongoDB Database.

 Some Real-World Companies That Use MongoDB

 eBay is a multinational company that provides a platform for the customer to customer sales.
+As an eCommerce platform, eBay has to deal with storing and managing huge amounts of customer data.
+Dealing with such a large volume of data can be a cumbersome task.
+However, MongoDB has helped streamline this task for eBay.
+The company uses MongoDB to make a search suggestion feature, making it easier for customers to find relevant products in less time.
 It is currently running a large number of projects in MongoDB like merchandising categorization, cloud management, metadata storage, search suggestions.

 MetLife is a leading company in employee benefit programs, annuities, and insurance.
 There are more than 90 million customers in the Middle East, Europe, Aisa, Latin America, Japan, United States.
-MetLife is using MongoDB for its advanced customer service application called The Wall.
+MetLife is using MongoDB as a database engine for its advanced customer service application called The Wall.

-Shutterfly is one of the most popular online photo sharing, and it is using MongoDB to manage and store more than 6 billion images, which has a transaction rate of up to 10,000 operations per second.
+Shutterfly is one of the most popular online photo sharing platforms, and it is using MongoDB to manage and store more than 6 billion images, which has a transaction rate of up to 10,000 operations per second.
 Shutterfly earlier used Oracle but later transitioned to MongoDB.